Home > American Destinations > Argentina > Argentina Side of Iguazu Falls: Is It Worth Visiting?

 A Portion of the Circuito Superior (Upper Circuit)

-The Trails at Iguazu Falls National Park
+The Trails and Circuits at Iguazu Falls National Park

 Cataratas Train Station is the Gateway to the Superior and Inferior Circuit